 "We routinely treat patients with advanced urologic cancers, rather than just seeing one or two per year."

-Professor of Urology, Chief of Urologic Oncology, and holder of the Helen J. and Robert S. Strauss Professorship in Urology at UT Southwestern, Dr. Lotan is also Medical Director of the Urology Clinic at Parkland Health & Hospital System.
+Professor of Urology, Chief of Urologic Oncology, and holder of the Jane and John Justin Distinguished Chair in Urology, in Honor of Claus G. Roehrborn, M.D. at UT Southwestern Medical Center.
+Dr. Lotan is also Medical Director of the Urology Clinic at Parkland Health & Hospital System.
 He is nationally recognized for his research on urine markers in bladder cancer and molecular markers in other urologic cancers.